ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-source.md

 # VMware HCX source-side architecture
 {: #hcx-archi-source}

-Review the source architecture of HCX components that are typically deployed in the customer data center, the tasks that can be accomplished, and the features that support and enhance migration and network extension.
+Review the source architecture for the VMware® HCX components that are typically deployed in the customer data center.
+The tasks that can be accomplished and the features that support and enhance migration and network extension are also presented.

 * HCX owns the source and destination encryption and decryption processes, ensuring consistent security and providing admission for hybrid workflows such as virtual machine (VM) migration and network extension.
 * HCX creates an optimized, software-defined WAN to increase stretched network performance, enabling performance that approaches LAN speed.